MagnusThome/sparnas-raspberry/README.md

 sudo systemctl enable pigpiod.service sudo systemctl start pigpiod.service
 ```
-The default GPIO pin used is gpio 17 (which equals to pin 11 on a Model 3 Pi).
+The default GPIO pin used to connect the LED to the Pi is GPIO 17 (which equals to pin 11 on a Model 3 Pi).
 You can of course choose to use any other pin by updating the python code.
-Google how to connect a LED to the Pi.
+Google how to connect an LED to the Pi.
+A good source for a free IR-LED is an old unused tv remote.

 The script works with both Python 2 and 3